Aurathic/Protobuf-C-Example/README.md

 }
 ```
 Notice:
-* there is no has_ flag for optional submessages -- if the pointer is non-NULL, then we assume that it is a value.
+* there is no `has_` flag for optional submessages -- if the pointer is non-`NULL`, then we assume that it is a value.

 On the other hand, if you want to deserialize/unpack a message, try code like this:
 ```c